Use HostPath volumes

 1. Create a file named pod-hostpath-direct.yaml.

-This example mounts the /data directory of the node to the /test directory in the pod.
+Mounts the node's /data directory to /test in the pod.

 apiVersion: v1